-- From the Flow block library, drag & drop the Split block to the Flow canvas.
+- In Flow, drag & drop the Split block to the canvas.

 - Hover over the block to see the settings and delete button.

 Split testing, also known as A/B testing, can't work on its own.
 You need to specify how and which communication do you want to split, so you need to have at least two communication blocks connected to the Split block.
 Then, choose the type of split: